funnicus/social-media-feed/README.md

 A simple social media feed made with React.
+Inspired by reddit :)